Pksinha12/Pksinha12/README.md

 - 👀 I’m interested in problem solving, machine learning and web application development using django.
 - 🌱 I’m currently learning C/C++, Python, Java, Data Structures, Algorithms, and many more...
 - 💞️ I’m looking to collaborate on these skills and open to work.
 - 📫 How to reach me?
-Send me an email at psinha_be20@thapar.edu or follow me on instagram @pranjalkr.sinha12 or follow me on LinkedIn https://www.linkedin.com/in/pranjal-sinha-9b0686177
+Send me an email at pranjalkr.sinha12@gmail.com or follow me on LinkedIn https://www.linkedin.com/in/pranjal-sinha-9b0686177